thesanchitadevi/Movie-Review-Analysis/README.md

 ## Project Overview

-This project demonstrates the application of Natural Language Processing (NLP) techniques to analyze a CSV dataset using Jupyter Notebook.
+This project demonstrates the application of Natural Language Processing (NLP) techniques to analyze a CSV dataset using Google Colab Notebook.
 It provides a step-by-step guide on how to:

 > Load and preprocess the CSV data. <br>
 > Apply NLP techniques such as tokenization, stemming, and lemmatization.<br>